-The first thing you need to do is separate the PCBs into 3 separate boards and break off the tabs from each using needle-nose or flat-head pliers.
-You should be left with the PCBs shown to the right.
+Before you begin, separate the PCBs into individual boards and break off the tabs from each using needle-nose or flat-head pliers.
+You should be left with the three PCBs shown to the right.

 The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest.
 This way, when you turn the PCB upside down, the components are held in place when soldering.